-1. Improving Outcomes in Residential Treatment Kaitlyn Harrington, Kristin Williams-Washington, Beth Caldwell, Robert Lieberman, and Gary Blau 2.
-Residential Treatment: A Historical Perspective Robert Lieberman and Wendy den Dunnen 3.
-Family-Driven Care Joe Anne Hust and Anne Kuppinger 4.
+1. Improving Outcomes in Residential Kaitlyn Harrington, Kristin Williams-Washington, Beth Caldwell, Robert Lieberman, and Gary Blau 2.
+Residential Interventions: A Historical Perspective Robert Lieberman and Wendy den Dunnen 3.
+Family-Driven Care for Famlies Involved in Residential Joe Anne Hust and Anne Kuppinger 4.
 Clinical Strategies for Engaging Families Thomas L. Sexton, G. Olivia Rios, Karen A. Johnson, and Brenda R. Plante 5.
 Becoming a Youth-Guided Residential Organization Eric Lulow, Kaitlyn Harrington, Marvin Alexander, Lacy Kendrick Burk 6.
 Cultural and Linguistic Competence in Residential Programs: Why, What, and How Vivian H. Jackson, Sylvia Fisher, Deborah Green 7.
 Trauma-Informed Care Janice LeBel and Neil Kelly 8.
 Linking Residential and Community Jody Levinson-Johnson and Jeremy C. Kohomban 9.
-Seclusion and Restraint Use in Residential Programs Janice LeBel, Kevin Ann Huckshorn, and Beth Caldwell 10.
+Preventing Seclusion and Restraint in Residential Programs Janice LeBel, Kevin Ann Huckshorn, and Beth Caldwell 10.
 Innovative Residential Interventions for Young Adults in Transition Marc Fagan, Maryann Davis, Brian M. Denietolis, and Diane L. Sondheimer 11.
 Best Practices in Psychotropic Medication Treatment during Residential Interventions for Youth and Families Christopher Bellonci and Jonathan Huefner 12.
 Initial Steps in the Culture Change Process Beth Caldwell, Sue Beck, John Damon, JoeAnne Hust, Jim Nyreen, and Raquel Montes 13.
 Creating Organizational Culture Change: One Agency’s Transformation toward Long-Term Positive Outcomes Jim L. Dalton 14.
 Tracking Long-Term Strength-Based Outcomes Richard Dougherty, Deborah Strod, Sylvia Fisher, Samantha Broderick, and Robert Lieberman 15.
-Policy & Monitoring: Federal, State, and County Examples of Transformation Julie Collins, William Mclaughlin, Sherry Peters, and Michael Rauso 16.
+Fiscal Strategies: Federal, State, and County Examples of Transformation Julie Collins, William Mclaughlin, Sherry Peters, and Michael Rauso 16.
 International Approaches to Residential Interventions John S. Lyon and Thahn Ly 17.
-Best Practice in Residential: The Road Ahead Gary Blau, Beth Caldwell, and Bob Lieberman
+Best Practices in Residential: The Road Ahead Gary Blau, Beth Caldwell, and Bob Lieberman

 Gary M. Blau, PhD, is a clinical psychologist and chief of the Child, Adolescent and Family Branch at the Substance Abuse and Mental Health Services Administration (SAMHSA).
 In this role, he provides national leadership for children’s mental health and for creating systems of care across the United States.